bloomingbridges/portflolio/contents/portfolio/in_cubus/index.md

 Well on its brightest day I had about 13 user simultaneously, which only shows how much of a megalomaniac I can be at times.
 It was however fun to explore new technologies:

-I made something with _Arduino_ and a lamp and didn't electrocute myself, streaming binary data over _WebSockets_ and writing a networked visualisation in C++ (_openFrameworks_).
+I made something with _Arduino_ and a lamp and didn't electrocute myself, streaming binary data over _WebSockets_ and writing a networked visualisation in C++ (_openFrameworks_) and _MongoDB_ (for storing all the pixel values).
 The code is up online for your perusal on [GitHub](https://github.com/bloomingbridges/IN_CUBUS).
 If you're eager, you might even figure out what __IN//CUBUS__'s secret message was all about ;)

 ![IN//CUBUS Love](cubehug.jpg)